softkave/fimidara-server-node/README.md

 In the server root folder:

-- Run `npm run start-mongo-rs` to start mongo-rs.
+- Run `npm run test-mongo-rs` to start mongo-rs.
 - Setup your `.env.dev` file after the `example-env-file` if not already done.
 - Run `npx env-cmd -f ".env.dev" npx ts-node src/tools/sdk-test-setup/index.ts` to generate test workspace, and token if you don't already have one.
 - Run `npm run dev` to start dev instance.